SiboLi666/Data-Analyst-Project/README.md

 In this project, I choose one of Udacity's curated datasets and investigate it using NumPy and pandas.
 I complete the entire data analysis process, starting by posing a question and finishing by sharing the findings.

+### Project 2: Investigate the medical appointments dataset
+In this project, I investigate the dataset which collects information from 100k medical appointments in Brazil and is focused on the question of whether or not patients show up for their appointment.
+In particular, I am interested in finding what factors are important for us to know in order to predict if a patient will show up for their scheduled appointment.
+Additionally, I analyze these factors to see how much they affect the result.

 ## Part 2 -Practical Statistics